tildebyte/ChucK-plugin-for-ST3/README.md

 ```

 #### Wav Writer
-Writes the current chuck file as stereo wav to disk.
+Writes the current ChucK file as stereo wav to disk.
 We use the concept of an inline console to tell `wav_writer.py`
 what to do.
 An inline console is a specific set of instructions in the form of a comment.
 For example:

 ```c